PacoReinaCampo/MPSoC-DV/lifecycle/tex/chapters/chapter8.md

-# Hardware Process Assurance Records
+# HARDWARE PROCESS ASSURANCE RECORDS

 Hardware Process Assurance Records are critical documents that provide evidence that the processes used in the development, testing, and maintenance of hardware comply with established standards, requirements, and best practices.
 These records ensure that the hardware development process is consistently applied and meets the necessary quality and regulatory standards.

-## Purpose of Hardware Process Assurance Records
+## PURPOSE OF HARDWARE PROCESS ASSURANCE RECORDS

 **Description**: The primary purpose of hardware process assurance records is to verify that all processes involved in hardware development are planned, executed, monitored, and documented according to the specified standards and guidelines.